zilinc/PLV-RG/README.md

 # PL&V Reading Group

+Please read the [Wiki](https://github.com/zilinc/PLV-RG/wiki) for more information about the reading group.

+## Formalisation

 * `Impl.v`: A Coq formalisation of the book _The Formal Semantics of Programming Languages: An Introduction_ by Glynn Winskel.